cornell-cs5620/cs5620-assignment1/README.txt

 Polygon
-	Point		- Render everything as a collection of points Line		- Render everything as a collection of lines (wireframe) Culling
+	Point		- Render everything as a collection of points Line		- Render everything as a collection of lines (wireframe) Fill		- Render everything as a collection of filled polygons Shading
+	None		- Turn off shading
+	Flat		- Set the shading model to flat
+	Gouraud		- Set the shading model to gouraud
+	Phong		- Set the shading model to phong
+Culling
 	None		- Don't cull any faces
 	Front		- Set culling to cull the front face